Introduction

 • - - Not Stated

-Weather 2 WEATHER2 the weather condition at the time of the crash, if a second description is necessary same as weather 1 above
+Weather 2 WEATHER2 Additional weather condition at the time of the crash same as weather 1 above

-State Highway Indicator STATE_HWY_IND Indicates whether a crash occurred on a state highway
+State Highway Indicator STATE_HWY_IND A flag to indicate whether the crash is on or near a state highway.
+See notesiii.

 • Y - State Highway